Mortgage brokers are hiring like mad to handle demand as rates plunge

 But 2019 was a banner year, as trade wars and signs of a global economic slowdown resulted in cheaper financing.
 And just as rates were drifting up again this winter, the coronavirus struck.

 Many remain cautious after the slowdown in 2018 and are unsure how quickly the latest crisis will resolve itself.
-They’re keeping rates relatively high compared to bond market yields to choke off business.
+They’re keeping rates relatively high compared to bond-market yields to choke off business.

 There’s also a major caveat to the current rate plunge: A global recession would be bad for business, particularly if the outbreak stalls wage growth and consumer confidence.